 - Not able to speak on his or her own behalf

-- Transported to or from work
+- Not being transported to or from work

 - Their personal identification was taken away by their “employer”

-- Works excessively long hours
+- Working excessively long hours

-- Works under close surveillance
+- Working under close surveillance

 - Substance abuse (sometimes forced or coerced by traffickers)

-If you notice any of these signs it is always better to say something and find out you’re wrong than to not say anything at all.
+If you notice any of these signs, it is always better to say something and find out you’re wrong than to not say anything at all.
 The best first action is to call 911.
 If you suspect labor trafficking is taking place, you can also call 1-888-373-7888 or text BeFree to report it.

-Support Organizations Who are Fighting Human Trafficking
+Support Organizations That Are Fighting Human Trafficking

 As previously mentioned, A21 is one of the largest organizations in the world fighting against human trafficking on a local, domestic, and international level.
 They are specifically known for having different rescue approaches depending on the country and culture that they are working in and for their Reach, Rescue, and Restore programs.
-A21 not only helps to rescue people who have been trafficked but also to help fully restore them within a safe community.
+A21 not only helps to rescue people who have been trafficked but also to fully restore them within a safe community.

 Free the Slaves